christeredvartsen/php-bittorrent/README.markdown

             ->setAnnounce('http://tracker/announce.php') // Override announce in original file ->setComment('Some comment') // Override commend in original file ->save('/save/path/file.torrent'); // Save to a new file

-## Using the `phpbt` tool
-Will add later when I have pushed all of the local files to the git repos at github.